TorresAngelo18/gpca/README.md

 | GET    | /api/sessions/{id} | Get session details  |
 | PUT    | /api/sessions/{id} | Update a session     |
 | DELETE | /api/sessions/{id} | Delete a session     |

+## How It Works

+Events (Home Page)
+-Users can create, view, edit, and delete events.
+-On the event details page, you can see all speakers and sessions for that event -Each speaker or session is displayed as a clickable link to view details or edit.

+Speakers
+-Speakers are assigned to a specific event.
+-To add a speaker, click the “Add Speaker” button on the event page.
+-Once added, the speaker appears in a list.
+You can click their name to view or edit.

+Sessions
+-Sessions belong to a specific event.
+-To add a session, click the “Add Session” button on the event page.
+-You can **assign multiple speakers

 ## License